dnicolodi/python-siphash24/docs/index.rst

   bytes-like object.
 It can be passed only as positional argument.

 * **key** -- key for keyed hashing, which must be a bytes-like object.
-The passed key can be up to 16 bytes in lenght.
+The passed key can be up to 16 bytes in length.
 Shorter keys are zero padded to 16 bytes.
 It can be passed only as a keyword argument.